I used to be so scared of driving that I couldn’t even look at my car parked outside my house. I didn’t drive for seven years. I was too afraid.

 - Deal with the root cause of your stress - what is it that has made you stressed enough to develop this phobia?
 It might have nothing to do with driving at all.

-- Practice breathing exercises, relaxing your muscles and using positive affirmations such as ‘I am a calm and confident driver’
+- Practice breathing exercises and relaxation techniques, relaxing your muscles and using positive affirmations such as ‘I am a calm and confident driver’

 - Recall your past successes - the times you drove well and took journeys you enjoyed